Flowdown Requirements: What They Are and Why They Matter

 Do all requirements need to be flowed to suppliers?

-Only applicable requirements — but determining applicability requires formal review.
+Only applicable requirements — but applicability must be formally evaluated and documented.

 Can small suppliers manage flowdown requirements?